devanshsonii/orca/readme.md

-# Ocra - Chess Engine
+# Orca - Chess Engine
 A chess engine implemented from scratch using C++.

 ## Current Capabilities